Dempsy/dempsy-commons/README.md

   * There's no support for security or Zookeeper ACLs.

-### <a name="users-guide"></a>User's Guide
+### <a name="user-guide"></a>User Guide

 #### The main abstraction

 See the [API docs](http://dempsy.github.io/Dempsy/dempsy-commons/2.0.0-SNAPSHOT/) for the [ClusterInfoSession](http://dempsy.github.io/Dempsy/dempsy-commons/2.0.0-SNAPSHOT/net/dempsy/cluster/ClusterInfoSession.html).
 It's a simple api wrapper that lets you interact with ZooKeeper but has more resilience than the standard ZooKeeper client and you can plug in a local implementation for testing.

-#### Selecting the implementation in code
+#### Selecting the implementation

-Dependency injection would be the best way to inject the selected implementation into your code.
+Dependency injection would be the best way to select which implementation your code should use.
+That way you can write code that works against multiple implementations.
 An example using Spring:

 ```java
     public class MyClassThatUsesClusterInfo {